 My love affair with Wittgenstein began in the spring of 1975 in a seminar at the College of William and Mary by Jesse (at that time, Robert) Bohl.
 I loved the Tractatus but disliked the Investigations.

 When I went off to graduate school at UCLA in 1976, my prime interest was philosophy of language along the lines of Donald Davidson and Saul Kripke.
 But I never lost my interest in Wittgenstein, and I started working right away on what I called an “Intellectual-Historical Introduction to the Tractatus” in my spare time.
 It had grown to about 100 pages when I discovered and read Janik and Toulmin’s Wittgenstein’s Vienna.
 This blew me away and I set my own project aside.
-(However, I am now working on it again.)
+(However, I am now working on it again: Tractatus in Context.)
 Though I took a few seminars on Wittgenstein from Rogers Albritton, Philippa Foot and visitor David Pears, I understood that research on Wittgenstein was not a way to get a job.
 My interest in philosophy of language morphed into a dissertation on moral realism, completed in 1983, under the direction of Warren Quinn.

 During the two years of my first job, as a visiting assistant professor at UCSD, the Churchlands were hired into the department.
 I quickly learned about eliminativism and thought that Wittgenstein must have the key to resisting it.
 But as I tried to work that out, I came to think that in fact eliminativism was not necessarily opposed to Wittgenstein’s views, and that Wittgenstein’s views were more complicated and flexible than I had supposed.
 This led to my first publication on Wittgenstein, “Wittgenstein and Neuroscience,” which in turn led me in a direction of interpreting Wittgenstein inimical to Hacker and the received view.
 Also while I was at UCSD I met a grad student in history, Peter John, who was working on the historical-cultural background to the later Wittgenstein, a sort of follow-up to Janik and Toulmin’s book about the early Wittgenstein.
 This put me in touch with Spengler, and these two influences from UCSD eventually, some 25 years later, formed the basis for my 2011 book, Wittgenstein in Exile.